ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/AzureNotebook/README.md

 ![Synapse Notebook](./images/create-pool-basics.png)

-12. Additional Settings: keep Auto-pause enable and change the 'Number of idel minutes' to 10, you can leave the rest of the fields as default.
+12. Additional Settings: Keep Auto-pause enable and change the 'Number of idle minutes' to **10**, you can leave the rest of the fields as default.

 ![Synapse Notebook](./images/create-pool-add-settings.png)